 Masters Rigan and Carlos Machado awarding third degree to William Vandry years ago

-Comments from Master Rigan Machado (8th degree Black belt BJJ) on William Vandry:
+Comments from Master Rigan Machado (8th degree Red and Black belt BJJ) on William Vandry:

 “Brother Vandry!
 Thank you for the opportunity to meet so many nice people among the students who are part of your academy!
 Carlos has made you a great martial artist, but your talent has brought you to a level that few people might experience.
 You inspire others as you pass the teachings we learned so closely from our relatives.
 It is a history that continues to this day, not only of building, but preserving a legacy that will reach far into the future.
 We are all making it happen right now!
 Now, go train some more!!
 Does some of the X guard drills you learned when you visited me in California, some years back!
 Make sure you thank the BJJ doctor Jeff, Richard and Marshall.
 They took good care of me, but I will still make them do the push ups if they mess up on the drills!
 Take care, my brother!!”

 Comments from Professor Roger Machado (6th degree Black belt BJJ)

 “Good technique (On William’s moves), keep up the good work!”

 BJJ Black belt endorsements for Professor William Vandry

 “I’ve been training Brazilian jiu jitsu for well over a decade and in that time I’ve been able to meet a lot of really talented people.
 And many of them had some great techniques and systems.
 However, I’ve never met someone who so fully understands jiu jitsu the way William Vandry does.